you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.isNull

-Checks if value is null or undefined.
+Checks if value is null.

 ```js
 // Underscore/Lodash